Hadokane/CI_PP1_Oversights/README.md

 The errors found can be summarised as follows:
 - There was an issue with a missing closing tag in the footer, affecting all pages.
 - The body tag had been duplicated on a few of the pages.
-- The Bandcamp, Spotify and Youtube iframes all made use of inline styling that W3C deemed a failure.
+- The Bandcamp, Spotify and Youtube iframes all made use of inline styling that W3C deemed an issue.
 - Some images were missing "alt" tags.
-- There was a naming convention error with the sticker images, where I'd forgotten to remove a space from the file names.
+- There was a naming convention error with the sticker images, where I had forgotten to remove a space from the file names.

 **Validation Passes**